Buying the best clothes dryer

 - Long-term cost savings – The long-term cost savings over the life of the clothes dryer often balances out the in-store savings of buying a cheaper, less efficient model.

-- Better grid stability – A more efficient clothes dryer requires less power to operate.
-This helps lower electricity demand and places less strain on the electricity grid at peak times.
+- Better electricity grid stability – A more efficient clothes dryer requires less power to operate.
+This helps lower electricity demand and places less strain on the electricity system at peak times.

 - Lower your emissions footprint – If you replace your clothes dryer for a model that has a higher energy efficiency, you’ll see the greatest reduction in your individual in-use emissions.